Normal Blood Cells

-Red blood cells carry oxygen to tissues throughout the body.
+- Red blood cells: Red blood cells carry oxygen all over the body.

-Platelets help form blood clots that control bleeding.
+- Platelets (PLAYT-lets): Platelets help form blood clots to slow or stop bleeding.

 - White blood cells: White blood cells help fight infection.

 When blood cells become old or damaged, they die, and the blood stem cells produce new blood cells to take their place.